 Howto: Perform local security checks

 This text explains how to run local security checks with OpenVAS.
-So far, this procedure has been tested only with Debian local security checks.

 Create users for local security checks